doitintl/QuickQuickstarts/README.md

 The attached scripts for GCP are re-runnable, but those for AWS are not, as this would have required too much complexity.
 For these, I suggest you delete the old instance before redeploying; or you can launch each new version with a new name.
 (But watch out for costs!)

 ## Coverage
-There are `deploy.sh` scripts for these, each in its own directory.
+There are `deploy.sh` scripts for each platform, in the subdirectories.
-1. AWS Elastic Beanstalk
-2. AWS Lambda
-3. Amazon Elastic Container Service
-4. Amazon Lightsail
-5. Google App Engine Standard Environment
-6. Google App Engine Flexible Environment
-7. GCP Cloud Functions
-8. GCP Cloud Run
-9. Google Kubernetes Engine

 For the adventurous, you can run them all from a   `run_all.sh` in the root  directory.
 But first make sure to install the prerequisites mentioned in each `deploy.sh` file and Readme.